 - You should contact your account manager or customer service representative if you wish to make a designation that goes beyond just the name of a person or organization.
 For example, it’s possible to name KQED to receive part or all of your IRA, in exchange for a charitable gift annuity payable to a surviving spouse or others.

 - Make sure special instructions are included on a separate page attached to the beneficiary form.

-- It’s important to ensure that the company understands and consents to any special beneficiary language, and to have your attorney look over these documents as well.
+- It’s important to ensure that the financial institution understands and consents to any special beneficiary language, and to have your attorney look over these documents as well.